Why Salisbury has the perfect combination of grit and medieval charm #hometowns

 Legend has it that the site for the new city of Salisbury was chosen by shooting an arrow from the settlement of Old Sarum.
 The arrow struck a deer which ran for two miles before falling at the site of the Cathedral.
 This arbitrary approach to its location seems appropriate, because whenever I tell people where I’m from I get the impression that they’re mentally shooting an arrow at a map of Southern England.

 Before the Novichok poisoning that saw it achieve international notoriety overnight, in my experience Salisbury seemed to be known chiefly as the place to get the bus to Stonehenge and the halfway point of train journeys in the South West.
 When I left for university, I thought this was a fair assessment.
-Believing your hometown to be the most boring place on earth is a rite of passage, but absence definitely made my heart grow fonder, and the longer I spent away, the more I found myself missing this medieval city.
+Believing your home town to be the most boring place on earth is a rite of passage, but absence definitely made my heart grow fonder, and the longer I spent away, the more I found myself missing this medieval city.

 Salisbury can feel like a town of two halves.
 It has three private and two grammar schools and some incredibly expensive real estate; but the centre of the city’s social life is a Wetherspoons, and I was once approached in the middle of the day by a man who’d just moved to the area and wanted some advice on where he might have the best luck selling heroin.
 This somehow makes it seem more “real” than true chocolate box cities like York or Bath – you can look to your left and see a half-timbered building and, to your right, a Shoe Zone.